-Watch the surfers below from a cliff-top hot tub in Cornwall, rest your weary legs in a wood-fired hot tub in the Pentland Hills, or sit back in the jacuzzi at a glamorous passive house in the wild ‘garrigue’ above Nîmes.
+You can look out to the horizon from a cliff-top hot tub in Cornwall, rest your weary legs in a wood-fired hot tub in the Pentland Hills, or sit back in the jacuzzi at a glamorous eco house above Nîmes.

-Our hotels, B&Bs and self-catering cottages with hot tubs are visited and carefully chosen to make sure that the bathing isn’t the only special thing about them.
+Our hotels, B&Bs and self-catering cottages with hot tubs are visited and carefully chosen to make sure that bathing isn’t the only special thing about them.
 We look for places that have a distinct character, creativity and spirit.
 If there happens to be a hot tub too, then who are we to argue?